irunazushan/irunazushan.github.io/Projects/LinuxNetwork/task.md

 ##### Use *Remote TCP forwarding* from ws11 to ws22 to access the web server on ws22 from ws11
 ##### To check if the connection worked in both of the previous steps, go to a second terminal (e.g. with the Alt + F2) and run the `telnet 127.0.0.1 [local port]` command.
 - In the report, describe the commands that you need for doing these 4 steps and add screenshots of their call and output.

-##### Save dumps of virtual machine images
-**P.S.
-Do not upload dumps to git under any circumstances!**

-## Chapter IV

-"Thank you so much for the help!"

-"You’re welcome!
-It was good for me to remember the basics of administration too.
-By the way, I’ve decided to go into DevOps."

-"Wow!
-Have you already found a job?"

-"Yes, but I’ll have to move.
-So, next time you'll have to learn everything on your own."

-"Sooner or later I'd have to start anyway, so maybe it's for the best.
-Stay in touch to tell me about how you’re getting on!"

-"You too!"

-\> *You talk about other things for a while, listening to some nice music and finishing your drinks, and then you say goodbye...*.

-💡 [Tap here](https://forms.yandex.ru/cloud/6418183eeb614624a5cee6b5/) **to leave your feedback on the project**.
-Product Team really tries to make your educational experience better.